 Active participation in class discussions and activities is required.
 Candidates are expected to complete assigned readings prior to class and come to class prepared to discuss them.
-Candidates must utilize the Blackboard Learning System, to review course materials, and view articles and other materials for the course.
-Throughout the course there will be other written assignments to help guide your studies which will be handed in and counted as part of your participation grade.

-CLASS ATTENDANCE AND PARTICIPATION: All missed classes and LATE ASSIGNMENTS work against your grade.
-DEADLINES FOR SUBMISSIONS WILL BE RIGID!
+CLASS ATTENDANCE AND PARTICIPATION:

+All missed classes and LATE ASSIGNMENTS work against your grade.